Victor-3D/Rockets/README.md

 # Rockets
-this repository is a 3D proyec for a portfolio with others proyects like this, please don't use whitout permision
+this repository is a 3D proyect for a portfolio with others proyects like this, please don't use whitout permision